MintedWithLovelace/MintedWithLovelace/dapp-smartcontracts/global-registry/README.md

 Again, what is gained in this is inclusion of anyone past, present, future who was ignorant or had someone helping them who didn't know how or if about setting royalties etc...allows flexibility in their rollout for new projects...and very crucially allows for modification of the payout addresses.
 All while maintaining decentralized/onchain.

 This is potentially going to be a CIP, however for now it's a solution I'll be implementing in the MintedWithLovelace dApp.
+By combining the approach from cip-0027 with this expanded data, we gain the ability to register policy scripts onchain, manage payout addresses better, and set royalty over policy ids an artist may have inadvertedly not setup royalty for properly in the first place.